iagox86/dnscat2/README.md

 ### Client

-Compiling the client should be pretty straight forward - all you should need to compile is make/gcc (for Linux) or Microsoft Visual Studio (for Windows).
+Compiling the client should be pretty straight forward - all you should need to compile is make/gcc (for Linux) or either Cygwin or Microsoft Visual Studio (for Windows).
 Here are the commands on Linux:

     $ git clone https://github.com/iagox86/dnscat2.git
     $ cd dnscat2/client/